pablodecm/phd_thesis/src/103_chapter_3.md

 in [Chapter @sec:inferno].

-Another subtlety relevant when dealing with nuisance parameters (which also applies in lesser degree to the combination of measurements), is that oftentimes nuisance parameters are constraint by theory or external measurement.
+Another subtlety relevant when dealing with nuisance parameters (which also applies to a lesser degree to the combination of measurements), is that oftentimes nuisance parameters are constrained by theory or external measurement.
 This can be included in the previous likelihood-based techniques by considering the likelihood as a product of the likelihood derived from the statistical